 Check with us first to make sure you can keep using your smart meter and all its functionality, or whether it will lose its functionality when you switch.
 Make a note of your meter serial number, and the make and model of your smart meter, and ask us whether our systems can exchange information with it.
 This is particularly important if you’re a Pay As You Go customer.

 In general, if your new and old suppliers both use the same make of smart meter, you may be able to continue using your current meter/s in the same way and simply transfer the functionality to your new energy account.
-So if you’re switching away from OVO to First Utility, Utilita or E.ON, they may be able to communicate with your meter, depending on the setup of your meters.
+So if you’re switching away from OVO to providers that use Secure smart meters like ours they may be able to communicate with your meter, depending on the setup of your meters.